-I think I was really afraid of those days where it seems like I’m not making progress but I realized that that is all apart of the journey.
-Now, I see setting and tracking goals as the way to show up for myself and hold myself accountable towards my progress.
-Setting goals allows you to be more intentional towards your development whether it be for your business or your personal life.
+I think I was really afraid of those days when it seemed like I was not making progress but I realized that that is all a part of the journey.
+Now, I see setting and tracking goals as the way to show up for myself and hold myself accountable for my progress.
+Setting and tracking goals allow you to be more intentional towards your development whether it be for your business or your personal life.

 Make sure that it is actually something that you can achieve.
 Ensure that it’s relevant to your mission and your values.
 Give yourself a time frame to complete this goal.
-Without any of these things you’re setting yourself up to not be able to complete the goals that you want to achieve.
+Without any of these things, you’re setting yourself up to not be able to complete the goals that you want to achieve.

 Ask yourself when setting yearly goals “A year from now, what would you like to achieve?
 How would you like to feel?”
 Make a plan to improve yourself a year from now so that this time next year you can look back and be proud of what you’ve accomplished.**

 When it comes to setting life goals I recommend that you group your goals into the categories such as health (physical, mental, emotional), personal development, career, and relationships.
-Before setting goals as it pertains to these categories, assess how you feel you are doing those areas, and then ask yourself what you could be doing better.
+Before setting goals as it pertains to these categories, assess how you feel you are doing in those areas, and then ask yourself what you could be doing better.
 Be sure to prioritize what you can focus on right now knowing that you’ll get to everything that you can.

 As you start to expand your business, then you can start to be more specific in various aspects of your business.
 Start broader and work your way towards a more granular level.

 On my YouTube Channel, I’ve uploaded a video that takes you through my Goal Tracking Notion template.

 Make sure the relation exists on both the Milestones database and the Goals database for any additional filtering you may want to add.

-- Create a template in the Goals Database.
 Include whatever base information that you want to have plus a linked view of the Milestones Database.
 In the linked view of the Milestones database, add a filter that will only show the milestones that relate to the New Goal template.
 Set this new template as the default template for any goals that you create.

-- Add a rollup property to the Goals database.
-Rollup up the percentage of the milestones that have been hit and choose how you want the progress to visually be displayed.
+Roll up the percentage of the milestones that have been hit and choose how you want the progress to visually be displayed.

 Now you can not only quickly plan out your goals and milestones but you also have a quick visual way to see how you’re progressing towards your goals.

 If you’re just getting started with Notion, I recommend you start simply by writing your goals on a single page in your workspace.
-Databases can get pretty complex and if you aren’t ready to start using them yet then just writing out your goals on a single page.
+Databases can get pretty complex and if you aren’t ready to start using them yet then just write out your goals on a single page.

 Properties should only be created if you feel like you are going to have a bunch of pages that can be grouped by similar properties.
 For example, if you had a goals database you can have a status property that keeps track of whether you’re goal has either not started, in progress, or completed.
-From that property you can create multiple views that can be filtered by that property.
-If you have specific information that is unique to only one page, consider putting them in the page.
+From that property, you can create multiple views that can be filtered by that property.
+If you have specific information that is unique to only one page, consider putting them on the page.

 It’s not enough to just put your goal there and not come back to it.
-Come back to reflect on what you said you wanted to accomplish, see if it still aligns with what you want to be focusing on and adjust accordingly.
-Its okay for your goals to change as time goes by or you receive new information.
-But when you come back to your goals page and reflect, you are holding your self accountable with what you said you were going to do and you’re checking in with yourself to see if this still makes sense.
-Don’t let your goals get lost amongst the chaos.
+Come back to reflect on what you said you wanted to accomplish, see if it still aligns with what you want to be focusing on, and adjust accordingly.
+It’s okay for your goals to change as time goes by or you receive new information.
+But when you come back to your goals page and reflect, you are holding yourself accountable for what you said you were going to do and you’re checking in with yourself to see if this still makes sense.
+Don’t let your goals get lost in the chaos.